freegat17/github-repository/README.md

 # github-repository
-Learning github course,
+Learning github course.
-this is a very first project on github qa test
+this is a very first project on github. qa test.